-DevSecOps is the seamless integration of security testing and protection throughout the software development and deployment lifecycle.
+DevSecOps is the seamless integration of security throughout the software development and deployment lifecycle.
 Like DevOps, DevSecOps is as much about culture and shared responsibility as it is about any specific technology or techniques.
-Also, like DevOps, the goals of DevSecOps are to release better software faster, and to detect and respond to software flaws in production faster and with more efficiency.
+Also, like DevOps, the goal of DevSecOps is to release secure software faster, and detect and respond to security flaws (like vulnerabilities) faster and more efficiently.

 That’s a lot to digest.
 In the sections below, I’ll unpack each of those thoughts so you can better understand how your organization can move towards a fuller embrace of DevSecOps.

 DevSecOps is a tactical trifecta that connects three disciplines: development, security, and operations.
 The goal is to seamlessly integrate security into your continuous integration and continuous delivery (CI/CD) pipeline in both pre-production (dev/test/staging) and production (ops) environments.
 Let’s take a look at each discipline and the role it plays in delivering better, more secure software faster.

 Development teams create and iterate on new software applications.
 This includes:

 - Custom, built-in-house apps designed for a single, specific purpose

 - API-driven connections that bridge the gap between legacy systems and new services

 - Apps that leverage open-source code to accelerate the development process